hexensemble/witch-hunt/README.md

 # Witch Hunt

-3D world experiment with Rust/Raylib/Rapier/Hecs. 🧙‍♀️
+3D world experiment built with Rust/Raylib/Rapier/Hecs. 🧙‍♀️

 This is just me prototyping and experimenting with different systems, some parts could definitely be implemented better.